StrangeRanger/bash-style-guide/README.md

 ### Semicolons in Bash Commands

-Semicolons are command separators in Bash, allowing the execution of multiple commands on a single line.
-While useful, their unnecessary use should be minimized to enhance script clarity and prevent errors.
+In Bash, semicolons are used to separate commands, allowing the execution of multiple commands on a single line.
+While useful, excessive semicolon usage can clutter scripts and reduce readability.
+Minimizing semicolons to separate only necessary commands can enhance script clarity and maintainability.

-#### Why Minimize Semicolons?

-- **Enhanced Readability**: Omitting unnecessary semicolons reduces visual clutter, making scripts easier to follow and understand.
-- **Reduced Error Risk**: Unnecessary semicolons can lead to syntactic mistakes and unexpected behavior, complicating the debugging process.

 #### Guidelines for Using Semicolons

 - **Necessity Over Convenience**: Use semicolons only when necessary to separate multiple commands on a single line.
 Avoid using them after the last command in a series or where line breaks can suffice.
-- **Clarity and Maintenance**: Consider future script maintenance and readability.
-Scripts that are easier to read are easier to maintain and debug.
-Avoid semicolons that might obscure the flow of commands.

 #### Examples

-**Less Optimal: Unnecessary Semicolons**
+**Less Optimal: Excessive Semicolons**

 ```bash
 name="dave";